Pawel-Matuszak/chess-js/README.md

 # JSchess

 ## Description
 Website where you can play chess on a JavaScript chessboard.
-All moves are validated before they are played which means user cannot play a move that would be illegal in normal chess game.
+All moves are validated before they are played which means that user cannot play a move that would be illegal in normal chess game.
 Goal of this project was to write vanilla JavaScript (ES6) application.

 Website: https://pawel-matuszak.github.io/JSchess/